Starting a Budget 101

 Budgeting falls into the category of things that are good for you but not necessarily emotionally appealing, like flossing your teeth or exercising.
 The truth of the matter, though, is that everyone budgets.
 Drawing up a budget is just making your spending more intentional rather than allowing your whims to determine how you will spend your money or your time.
 Budgeting is a tool to help you figure out in advance where you want to spend your resources.
 The problem is that most of us come with lots of baggage about the use of money that makes us scared to look at it in the clear light of day.
 Thinking about money can cause many of us to feel discouraged and fearful when we consider the failures to handle money well in the past.

 The key, though, is that those behaviors were in the past.
 The present and future are what concern you now, and you have an opportunity to start your financial life anew.
 As you approach marriage, you have a partner to share the decisions and the work.
 Just as it’s often easier to exercise with another person, you may find that handling financial decisions is easier when there are two heads working on them.
-And setting up some dreams for the future might make it easier to work toward them.
+Setting up some dreams for the future, whether it’s plans for children, moving to a new town, or checking off items on a bucket list, might make it easier to work toward them.

 You might want to think about what motivates you to do other things that seem hard.
 If you gave up smoking, what made it possible for you to do that?
 If you floss, or exercise, or have another daily routine that is good for you, how did you build it into your life?
 Finding the key to what motivates you is a big part of establishing a budget.

 Author Jason Kelly offers one tip that is helpful in trying to change any bad habit: Don’t try to get rid of bad spending habits all at once.
 At first, just cut back.
-So if you were used to buying ten new music CD’s a month, cut back to eight.
-If you ate out five times a week last month, try to make it four, or three this month.
+Are there any monthly subscriptions to magazines, technologies, or other deliveries that you no longer use?
+Take an inventory and unsubscribe.
+If you were used to renting ten movies a month, cut back to eight.
+If you ate out five times a week last month, try to make it four or three this month.
 Every step we make will bring us closer to our goal.
-If we try to leap there we’re almost sure to fall short and get discouraged.
+If we try to leap there, we’re almost sure to fall short and get discouraged.

 Love isn’t always expressed in hearts and flowers.
 Sometimes it is reflected in the hard work you do with each other to create a budget, So haul out the credit card debts, the student loan payments, old doctor bills and any other leftover debts from the past, and look at your finances without criticism or sarcasm.
 Laying all your cards on the table will be the foundation for your new life of sharing your finances and making decisions together.